anmeisel/permacomputing-club/README.md

 ### Styling:

-CSS is completely separate in the `public/css` directory Additional stylesheets can be added and linked as needed
+CSS is completely separate in the `public/css` directory.
+Additional stylesheets can be added and linked as needed.

 ### Client-side JavaScript:

-Separate JS files are in the `public/js` directory for any browser functionality
+Separate JS files are in the `public/js` directory for any browser functionality.

-### Content Rendering:

-Text content is rendered as Markdown for rich formatting Link descriptions also support Markdown formatting Images and other content types are rendered appropriately Please check `scripts/template.ts` to see how are.na content is rendered into the `views` templates

 ## Customisation